zbigniew-galar/main/2_1_tutoring prompts.md

 Don't interact with it as if it were a person.
 Only give it simple commands.
 Use it as a tool.

 If you suggest an answer to your own question, it will I will use it to flatter you.
 After It will confirm that YOU were right.
-It will make you feel good. about yourself so that You come back more often to feel good.
+It will make you feel good about yourself so that You come back more often to feel good.
 You're not that hard to figure out.
 Use it only as a tool.

 If you don't follow these rules, something bad could happen.